erikkai/sms_doorbell/README.md

 [![Link Checker](https://github.com/erikkai/sms_doorbell/actions/workflows/link-checker.yml/badge.svg)](https://github.com/erikkai/sms_doorbell/actions/workflows/link-checker.yml)

-> **NOTE:** This is a legacy project maintained for historical context.
+> **LEGACY PROJECT:** This legacy project is maintained for historical context.
 It demonstrates my early work with TeleSign APIs and hardware integration.
-In some places, links to content are no longer available, and are removed.
+In some places, links to content are no longer available, so they are removed.

 # sms_doorbell
 A repository containing details about how to build your own SMS doorbell using TeleSign's SMS API.